-Meadow Flowers is one of small number of evocatively decorative Impressionist floral subjects that John Henry Twachtman completed during the early years of his residence in Greenwich, Connecticut.
-This vertical canvas is among the most daring of his works because of the abstracted quality of its composition and the expressive character of its execution.
-Though clearly legible as flowers, the forms in the painting are effectively removed from the context of a clearly defined space--there is no horizon or measured recession--resulting in a visual emphasis on the richly textured paint surface and the subtly animated pattern of the brushwork.
+Meadow Flowers is one of a small number of evocatively decorative Impressionist floral subjects that John Henry Twachtman completed after he moved to Greenwich, Connecticut, in 1889.
+This vertical canvas is among his most daring works because of its abstracted composition and expressive execution.
+Though clearly legible as flowers, the forms in the painting are effectively removed from the context of a clearly defined space.
+The absence of a horizon or measured recession highlights the richly textured paint surface and subtly animated pattern of the brushwork.
 The painting is further enriched by an opulent gilded frame designed by the architect Stanford White.

 Oil on canvas

 33 5/16 x 22 3/16 in.
 (84.6 x 56.3 cm)

 frame: 47 x 36 1/4 x 2 1/4 in.
 (119.4 x 92.1 x 5.7 cm) (show scale)

 John Henry Twachtman (American, 1853-1902).
 Meadow Flowers (Golden Rod and Wild Aster), ca. 1892.
 Oil on canvas, 33 5/16 x 22 3/16 in.
 (84.6 x 56.3 cm).
 Brooklyn Museum, Caroline H. Polhemus Fund, 13.36 (Photo: Brooklyn Museum, 13.36_edited_SL1.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.